catseye/NaNoGenLab/guten-gutter/README.md

 "Produced by" lines in, and fails completely on some less-standard texts.

 This tool attempts to be a more complete, more robust, and public domain replacement for it.
-It is probably not as robust yet, but it works on at least some files.
+It is probably not much more robust than the gutenizer yet, but it works on at least my personal collection of Gutenberg files.

 Requirements
 ------------